SCRT-HQ/VaporShell/docs/glossary/New-VSAutoScalingPlansScalingPlan.md

----
-layout: glossary
-title: New-VSAutoScalingPlansScalingPlan
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSAutoScalingPlansScalingPlan

 ## SYNOPSIS
-Adds an AWS::AutoScalingPlans::ScalingPlan resource to the template
+Adds an AWS::AutoScalingPlans::ScalingPlan resource to the template.
+The AWS::AutoScalingPlans::ScalingPlan resource defines a scaling plan that AWS Auto Scaling uses to scale the following application resources:

 ## SYNTAX